PaulZaman/Conso/ReadMe.md

 node syncdb.js
 node app.js
 ```
+Wait a few seconds, the second command takes a bit of time.
 Now the backend is running.
 You can test it by going to http://localhost:8080/.
 You should see a "Hello World!" message

 ### Frontend